twisted/twisted/docs/development/compatibility-policy.rst

 However, if the application wants to get the same **for free** behavior for the next upgrade, the application's tests should be run treating warnings as errors, and fixed.

-Supporting and de-supporting Python versions
+Supporting and De-supporting Python Versions
 --------------------------------------------

 Twisted does not have a formal policy around supporting new versions of Python or de-supporting old versions of Python.
 We strive to support Twisted on any version of Python that is the default Python for a vendor-supported release from a major platform, namely Debian, Ubuntu, the latest release of Windows, or the latest release of macOS.
-The versions of Python currently supported are listed in the ​INSTALL file for each release.

-A distribution release + Python version is only considered supported when a `buildbot builder <http://buildbot.twistedmatrix.com>`_ exists for it.
+A distribution release + Python version is only considered supported when a `GitHub Actions test workflow <https://github.com/twisted/twisted/blob/trunk/.github/workflows/test.yaml>`_ exists for it.

 Removing support for a Python version will be announced at least 1 release prior to the removal.

-How to deprecate APIs
+How to Deprecate APIs
 ---------------------

 Classes
 ^^^^^^^

-Classes are deprecated by raising a warning when they are access from within their module, using the :py:func:`deprecatedModuleAttribute <twisted.python.deprecate.deprecatedModuleAttribute>` helper.
+Deprecate a class by raising a warning when it is accessed within its module, using the :py:func:`deprecatedModuleAttribute <twisted.python.deprecate.deprecatedModuleAttribute>` helper after the class definition:

 .. code-block:: python